 Diverse perspectives aligned under a unified vision translates to our people contributing their best in the office, with our clients and within our communities.
 Simply put, at Grant Thornton, inclusion is a way of life.
 It permeates our culture, is embedded in our values and behaviors, attracts diverse talent and is a key enabler as we become the firm of the future.

-In keeping with our culture of diversity, equity and inclusion, Grant Thornton’s diversity, equity & inclusion team develops strategies, programs and tools to unlock the power of difference.
+In keeping with our culture of diversity, equity and inclusion, Grant Thornton’s Diversity, Equity & Inclusion team develops strategies, programs and tools to unlock the power of difference.
+See how we’re transforming our firm by reading our 2020 Diversity, Equity and Inclusion Report.

 Our business resource groups work to fulfill our mission